s0rta/revengate-new/roadmap.md

 ## v0.11
 - [x] bug: highlights are not immediately cleared if you TravelTo right after a dialogue
 - [ ] bug: Travelling and Approaching are not invalidated uppon changing board
-- [ ] bug: gateways on Lyon can end up in the river
+- [ ] bug: gateways on Lyon Surface can end up in the river
 - [x] F6 on Main scene does not show the story screen
 - [x] upgrade the DialogueManager plug-in
 - [ ] Monte Carlo simulator for DeckBuilders